pleabargain/EnglishHelpsYourCareer/idioms.md

 # Beer and skittles
 *  (UK) People say that life is not all beer and skittles, meaning that it is not about self-indulgence and pleasure.
 # Before the ink is dry
-*  <p>If people make an agreement or contract and then the situation changes very quickly, it changes before the ink is
+*  If people make an agreement or contract and then the situation changes very quickly, it changes before the ink is
-*  dry.</p>
+*  dry.
 # Before you can say Jack Robinson
-*  <p>The term Jack Robinson represents 'a short amount of time'. </p><p>When you do something before you can say
+*  The term Jack Robinson represents 'a short amount of time'.
+When you do something before you can say
-*  Jack Robinson, you do it very quickly.</p>
+*  Jack Robinson, you do it very quickly.
 # Beg the question
 *  In philosophy "to beg the question" is to assume something to be true that has not yet been proved.
 I have seen the
 *  idiom also to mean that a question is crying out to be asked.